IBM PL/S: Rand Compiler for PL/S

 As is well documented, IBM, however, refused to provide its PL/S compiler to customers, claiming it was a significant competitive advantage.
 Not having the compiler meant that neither competitors nor customers could modify the MVS code at the PL/S source level, and could only modify the generated assembler code.
 However, modifications made at the generated assembler level were easily obsoleted when IBM modified the PL/S source code and distributed re-generated assembler code.
 This was particularly true of modifications to PL/S generated data structures.
 Rand, therefore, decided to develop its own version of a PL/S compiler to meet both operational objectives and contractual commitments.

 The RL/S compiler was initially written in PL/I and later converted to RL/S to improve performance.
-With few restrictions, RL/S programs could be developed using IBM’s PL/I compiler for preprocessing and debugging, with the final code then compiled by RL/S.
+With few restrictions, RL/S programs could be developed using IBM's PL/I compiler for preprocessing and debugging, with the final code then compiled by RL/S.

 The Rand RL/S language and compiler were publicly announced in August, 1976, at a Share meeting where numerous copies of the RL/S Language Reference Manual were distributed to attendees.
 IBM quickly responded claiming the language was “proprietary”.
-While Rand admitted no wrong doing in developing RL/S, Rand management agreed not to distribute the compiler publicly.
+While Rand admitted no wrongdoing in developing RL/S, Rand management agreed not to distribute the compiler publicly.
 Rand, however, continued to use the RL/S language and compiler internally for many projects.